samsarahq/samsara-sdks/README.md

 ### Installation

 The SDK should work with either Python 2 or Python 3.
-However, we've only tested it with Python 3 so far.

 1. Clone or download this project.
 2. Open a command prompt or terminal.
-3. `cd` into `python-sdk`.
+3. `cd` into `samsara-sdks/python-sdk`.
 4. Run `python setup.py install`.

 You should now be able to import the SDK into your python program.
 The name of the module is `samsara`: